 An employee shall report to the Executive Director if the employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal.
 03.11/03.21

+The program and user instructions are on the Kentucky Online Gateway (KOG): https://kog.chfs.ky.gov/home/.

 Confidentiality

 In certain circumstances employees may receive confidential information regarding students’ or employees’ medical, discipline or court records.
 Employees are required to keep student and personnel information in the strictest confidence and are legally prohibited from passing confidential information along to any unauthorized individual.